harryheros/harrywrt/README.md

 ## Releases

 Firmware builds are published on the [GitHub Releases](https://github.com/harryheros/harrywrt/releases) page.

-Users can download the latest firmware images and release notes there.

 Each release includes firmware images and SHA256 checksum files for integrity verification.